You are getting referrals. You are showing up on social. People are saying amazing things about you in DMs and group threads.

 4. Your Site Looks Like Every Other Site in Your Industry

 Beige.
 Neutral.
 Minimal.
-Soft serif fonts.
 A muted color palette that looks identical to the 47 other women in your space.

-Your dream clients are scrolling through a sea of sameness.
-When they land on your site, they should immediately feel something different.
-Something that makes them stop.
+This matters even more when your client has already tried other providers and is looking for something different.
+She is scrolling through a sea of sameness.
+When she lands on your site, she should immediately feel something that makes her stop.
 Something colorful and strategic and distinctly you.

 That is not about being loud for the sake of being loud.
 It is about being intentional.
 A website built on strategy stands out because it was designed to.